Exploring the Remote Chatham Islands

 All attendees received an A5 photo journal, an invaluable notebook to make notes of camera settings plus a quick reference guide for each photography genre.
 If you don’t use a camera, and are bringing your start phone, there are quick reference guides on how to get the best from your phone.
 A quality coffee table photo book containing images of this amazing tour will be produced and available for purchase

 An equipment list will be provided on booking, but you’ll need your smart phone or camera and lenses such as 18-55 and 55-250, tripod and ND filters.

-Phone or email House of Travel’s Pam Young:
+Want to book – phone or email House of Travel’s Pam Young